arav06/aws-fundies/aws-services-fundamentals.md

  Automates deployment of apps

  We supply code and it takes care of the rest.
 We can write the code in python, ruby, php, java, go and even docker containers.
 Once we have our code, we specify the architecture to Elastic Beanstalk and it takes care of the rest.
-It can be used to run web servers IIS, Apache, Nginx
+It can be used to run web servers such as IIS, Apache, Nginx

  Using Elastic Beanstalk, we can create the following infrastructure: scaling and load balancing, monitoring, logging and tracing, health status and database instances